MendoMq/PACE-3850_MST_Next_Gen/README.md

 </ol>

 ## Database
-We have utilised a MongoDB database for this project.
+We have utilised a MongoDB database for this project, and we currently access the database with an account that is registered with Xiaokai's student email.
-We currently access the database with the account that is registered by student email.
+It is public, and it is currently accessed in **config.js** in the directory **"mst-next-gen > Server > db"**

-It is public, and you can access it by this directory ""mst-next-gen>Server>db>config.js"" We strongly suggest you to register a new MongoDB account for this project since this is my personal account.
+We strongly suggest that you register a new MongoDB account for this project since this is Xiaokai's personal account.
-It is really easy, after you registered the account, it will generate a link like below.
+After you register the account, it will generate a link like below.
-Just need to replace the link in dbURL in directory ""mst-next-gen>Server>db>config.js"".
+Then, you just need to replace the link in the dbURL variable in **config.js**, which you can find in the directory **"mst-next-gen > Server > db"**.
-dbURL: 'mongodb+srv://sammyzzzzz:cxz13978@cluster0.yxp6nfp.mongodb.net/test'
+> dbURL: 'mongodb+srv://sammyzzzzz:cxz13978@cluster0.yxp6nfp.mongodb.net/test'

-It is also recommend to download a software called MongoDB Compass to manage it.
+We also recommend downloading a program called MongoDB Compass to manage the database.
-There is a file called initData.js in Server>db, you can delete it after you get the real data in the future.
+There is a file called **initData.js** in **"Server > db"**, you can delete it after you get the real data in the future.

 ## Other Notes